 So I changed to Datsun’s – one of which was bright orange Datsun 120Y nicknamed ‘Fanta Spew’ for obvious reasons.
 So popular was that one that I had locals hopping off buses at stop streets and begging me to sell.

 While not exactly a getaway car, it was quaint, quirky and a match made in heaven.
 It was faithful right up until it caught fire while I was driving.
-A passing cyclist helped put out the flames but I’m afraid, that my last encounter with my adorable vintage car.
+A passing cyclist helped put out the flames, but I’m afraid, that was my last encounter with my adorable vintage car.

 There’s one happy camper that still needs you …

 This article appeared in The Courier Mail, 25th December 2013